winklr/wp-language-switch/README.txt

 2. This is the second screen shot

 == Changelog ==

+= 1.1.2 =
+* Added compatibility with both Timber 1.x and 2.x versions
+* Timber is now a recommended plugin rather than a dependency
+* Fixed issues with menu handling in different Timber versions

 = 1.1.1 =
 * Fixed incorrect loading of twig template in admin panel